shaili-dixit/P-company/CODE_OF_CONDUCT.md

 ## 📖 Enforcement Guidelines
 Project leaders will determine consequences based on the severity of the issue:

-1. *✏ Minor Issue*
+1. ✏ *Minor Issue*
    Impact: Small or unintentional behavior concerns.
    Consequence: Private discussion and clarification; public apology may be requested if necessary.

-2. *⚠ Warning*
+2. ⚠ *Warning*
    Impact: Clear violation or repeated minor issues.
    Consequence: Official warning; temporary limitations on participation if repeated.

-3. *⏳ Temporary Restriction*
+3. ⏳ *Temporary Restriction*
    Impact: Sustained inappropriate behavior.
    Consequence: Temporary restriction from contributing.

-4. *🚫 Permanent Restriction*
+4. 🚫 *Permanent Restriction*
    Impact: Severe or repeated violations, including harassment or hate speech.
    Consequence: Permanent ban from project participation.

 ---

 ## 📘 Further Reading
-To support your contributions, we encourage you to refer to our *CONTRIBUTING.md* guide.
+To support your contributions, we encourage you to refer to our CONTRIBUTING.md guide.
 It provides detailed information on project workflow, coding standards, issue reporting, and best practices for collaboration.

-Together with this Code of Conduct, the guide ensures that *P-company* remains a productive, respectful, and inclusive environment for all contributors.
+Together with this Code of Conduct, the guide ensures that P-company remains a productive, respectful, and inclusive environment for all contributors.

 Whether you are a first-time contributor or a returning participant, these resources are designed to help you contribute with clarity, confidence, and impact.

 ---

+## 📜 Attribution
+This Code of Conduct template is adapted from the [Contributor Covenant](https://www.contributor-covenant.org), version 2.1.

+---

 ## 🌟 Conclusion
-By committing to this Code of Conduct, we collectively shape a *P-company* community where every contributor feels valued, heard, and empowered.
+By committing to this Code of Conduct, we collectively shape a P-company community where every contributor feels valued, heard, and empowered.

 This is more than rules—it is a commitment to kindness, integrity, and collaboration.
 Together, we foster an environment that celebrates learning, teamwork, and innovation.

-Your actions define the community, and by upholding these standards, we ensure that *P-company* remains a safe, inclusive, and inspiring space for everyone involved.
+Your actions define the community, and by upholding these standards, we ensure that P-company remains a safe, inclusive, and inspiring space for everyone involved.

 Let’s build, contribute, and grow together.